Natalie Angier

 Her most recently released work was The Best American Science Writing 2009 on September 1st, 2009.

-Will there be any more books by Natalie Angier?
+Are there upcoming new books by Natalie Angier?

 Natalie Angier does not have any upcoming books with a set publication date within the next few months at this time.